-General Ambrose E. Burnside only lasted a single campaign at the head of the Army of the Potomac.
-His abject failure at Fredericksburg, followed by further fumbling on January's "Mud March," convinced President Abraham Lincoln to make a change.
+Major General Ambrose E. Burnside lasted only a single campaign at the head of the Army of the Potomac.
+His abject failure at Fredericksburg in December, 1862, followed by further fumbling on January's "Mud March," convinced President Abraham Lincoln to make another change in army commanders.

 Major General Joseph Hooker's energetic make-over polished the Northern army into tip-top condition, and with more strength than ever before.
-The army commander outmaneuvered Lee in late April, when the weather finally allowed roads to harden enough for marching.
+Seizing the initiative, Hooker developed a “perfect” but poorly executed plan to trap Robert E. Lee’s army around Fredericksburg between two pincers of his force.
+With around 130,000 men to Lee’s 60,000, Hooker outmaneuvered Lee the last days of April, when the weather finally allowed roads to harden for marching.

-That evening Lee and Jackson, conceived the battle plan for the next day.
+Lee would oblige him.
+That evening, he and Jackson conceived the battle plan for the next day.
 Early on May 2, Jackson took nearly 30,000 men off on a march that clandestinely crossed the front of the enemy army and swung around behind it.
-That left Lee with only about 15,000 men to hold off Hooker's army.
-He managed that formidable task by feigning attacks with a scant line of skirmishers.
+Jackson’s objective was the right flank of the Union line that rested “in the air” along the Orange Turnpike near Wilderness Tavern.
+That left Lee with only about 15,000 men to hold off Hooker's army around the Chancellorsville crossroads.
+He skillfully managed that formidable task by feigning attacks with a thin line of skirmishers.

-Soon after 5 p.m.
-Jackson, having completed his circuit around the enemy, unleashed his men in an overwhelming attack on Hooker's right flank and rear.
-They shattered the Federal Eleventh Corps and pushed the Northern army back more than two miles.
+At around 5:00 p.m.
+Jackson, having completed his circuit around the enemy, unleashed his men in an overwhelming attack on Hooker's right and rear.
+They shattered the Federal XI Corps and pushed the Northern army back more than two miles.

 By mid-morning, Southern infantry smashed through the final resistance and united in the Chancellorsville clearing.
-Their boisterous, well-earned, celebration did not run long: word came from the direction of Fredericksburg that a Northern rearguard had broken through and threatened the rear.
+Their boisterous, well-earned, celebration did not last long: word came from the direction of Fredericksburg that the Northern rearguard threatened the army’s rear.

-Hooker re-crossed the Rappahannock River to its left bank, whence he had come, early on May 6.
-The campaign had cost him about 18,000 casualties, and his enemy about 13,000.
-None of the losses on either side would resonate as loudly and long as the death of Stonewall Jackson.
+On May 5, Hooker held a council of war with his corps commanders.
+They recommended staying to fight but Hooker had had enough.
+His army re-crossed the Rappahannock to its north bank early on May 6.
+The campaign had cost Hooker about 18,000 casualties, and his enemy about 13,000.
+But none of the losses on either side would resonate as loudly and long as the death of “Stonewall” Jackson.